evs-dev/EnderDragonTweaks/README.md

 1. Download the latest EnderDragonTweaks-x.x.x.jar
 2. Place in into your server plugins folder
-   - If updating EnderDragonTweaks, you might need to rename or delete your current config to generate a new and updated version.
-You will have to copy your configured values over
+   - If updating EnderDragonTweaks, you probably need to update your config.yml using https://evs-dev.github.io/edt-config-updater
 3. (Re)start your server!